IBM-Cloud/docs/cfapps/starter_app_usage.md

 2. Click the runtime you want to use.
 3. Log in to {{site.data.keyword.Bluemix}}, if you have not already.
 4. Provide the app name, modify the host name if required, and click **Create**.
-5. Your app begins staging, and the landing page for your app on the Bluemix Dashboard displays as your app starts.
+5. Your app begins staging, and the landing page for your app on the {{site.data.keyword.Bluemix_notm}} Dashboard displays as your app starts.
 6. You can follow the instructions on that page to do the following tasks:
   * Download the Cloud Foundry command line interface.
   * Download the starter application.